-Name: Clumente Some Date:5 /9.2/ Comments: I started he at Poor's of hope on 3-8-21.
-I didn't Relice how great this program is, I mean the very first time i cume through the doors i was treated with respect, the staff was very helpful in every way.
+Date: 5 · 19 · 21 I Started he at Door's of hope on 3-8-21.
+I didn't Relice how great this program is, I mean the very first time i came through the closis i was treated with respect, the staff was very helpful in every way.
 But the Biggest thing that stood out for me was that everything that was Being thought was Based on the word of God, that mean's so much to me.
-Also the Material is Realy good and very helpful in what i need help in.
+Also the Material is Realy good and very helpful in what; need help in.
 I took a Anger Management Class of Margery Mason Center about 2.3 years ago. let me tell you the way i walked in is the way i Walked out i learned nothing from that Class it was a wasit of 300 dollars.
-So with that Being said i will refer Door's of hope to anyone who truly is looking for Change in there life.
+So with that Being said i Will lefer Door's of hope to anyone who truly is looking for Change in these life,